VectorMethods

 Narrow and act

-Results can be constrained by run, index, field, timestamp, SQL query, or conversational scope, then passed into review, reporting, export, or automation workflows.
+Results can be constrained by execution, index, field, timestamp, SQL query, or conversational scope, then passed into review, reporting, export, or downstream systems.

 Search modes